tuya/tuya-iotos-embeded-mcu-demo-ble-smart-salty-spoon/README.md

 ## Introduction

-This Demo uses the Tuya smart cloud platform, Tuya smart APP, TMP75 and IoTOS Embedded MCU SDK to realize a salty spoon.
+This Demo uses the Tuya smart cloud platform, Tuya smart APP and IoTOS Embedded MCU SDK to realize a salty spoon.

 The implemented features include: